codermonkey42/REVLotusBrusaController/README.md

 For the UWA REV Lotus car.

 Additional features:
-- 12V interrupt input to detect start of charger when charger ON and trigger comms to Brusa charger.
+- 12V interrupt input (stepped down to 3V) to detect start of charger when charger ON and trigger comms to Brusa charger.
 - LED control to indicate error status bit true.